Purchase Orders Overview

 Figure 1.4

-Figure 1.5
+Figure 1.8

-1. Check for Alternate Vendors: This field check is used to determine if the item has multiple vendor parts.
-If the item has multiple vendor parts, then the system will notify you that the item you are ordering is available at a lower cost from other vendors.
-Toggle this option to "Yes" to save money on orders.
+This field checks whether the item has multiple vendor parts.
+If so, the system will alert you when the item is available at a lower cost from another vendor.
+Set this option to "Yes" to optimize savings.

-Figure 1.6
+Figure 1.9

-1. Create As Transfer From Store: If this option is toggled to "Yes," it will create a transfer instead of creating an order.
+This is done because, even in the event of a price increase, your vendors are unlikely to want to lose your business.
+They would prefer that you continue purchasing at least 20% of the volume you bought last month. - Create As Transfer From Store: If this option is toggled to "Yes," it will create a transfer instead of creating an order.
 If you toggle this option to "Yes," it will direct you to the Transfer form.

 1.1.
 Order Methods